blee0730/Digital-Comm-Lab-2/README.md

 ### Output
 ![image](https://github.com/blee0730/Digital-Comm-Lab-2/assets/130094173/87ecf4c2-16a3-4cb3-ab55-763549509ea4)

-On the output there is a waterfall representation of the frequency spectrum on top as well as the fft of the original and demodulated audio signal.
+On the output there is a waterfall representation of the radio station frequency in time on the very top as well as the fft of the original signal on the very bottom and demodulated audio signal in the middle.
 There are sliders on top to control the overall volume and gain of the system as well as a slider to change what frequency is being demodulated.
 Using this flowchart with the SDR and a list of FM radio stations in Colorado, it is easy to tune in to any FM radio station on the frequency spectrum.